When you consider the word “strength,” what comes to mind? Hold on to that for a moment.

 - Problems can blind people from noticing their strengths

-- People do have the expertise to solve the problem (Pulla, 2017)
+- People do have expertise to solve the problem”

-Furthermore, here is a list of questions that social workers can use to direct attention to identify strengths (Pulla, 2017; Saleebey, 2006).
-Each question or set of questions is classified into a type:
+Here is a list of questions that social workers can use to direct attention to identify strengths (Saleebey, 2006; Pulla, 2017, p.
+108).

 - How have you managed to survive this far given all the challenges you have had to contend with?